xflr6/latexpages/README.rst

 Create an **INI file** giving the name and parts of your collection and build it with the ``latxepages`` command-line utility.

-``latxepages`` will start one parallel typesetting process per core for speedup.
+``latexpages`` will start one parallel typesetting process per core for speedup.

+As each part is typeset independently, this allows to combine documents that cannot be merged into a single master-document (use of incompatible packages/options, latex-dvips-ps2pdf vs. pdflatex, etc.).

 Installation